Makwa River

-Makwa River is a river in the Canadian province of Saskatchewan in the transition zone between parkland and boreal forest.
+Makwa River (also called Loon River) is a river in the Canadian province of Saskatchewan in the transition zone between parkland and boreal forest.
 Makwa is Cree for Loon.
 The upper reaches of the Makwa River's watershed reach just across the border into Alberta and includes lakes such as Hewett, Ministikwan, Makwa, and Jumbo.

 Description

 Makwa River begins at the north-east corner of Makwa Lake in Makwa Lake Provincial Park and flows east then north-east to meet the Beaver River.
 Downstream water flows are controlled by Makwa Lake Control dam at the outflow point of Makwa Lake.
 The main tributary for Makwa Lake is Ministikwan Creek, which has its source at Ministikwan Lake.
 As Makwa River heads east, it is met by the south-flowing Horsehead Creek.